 * We went to the park, played in the rain and had a great time.

-* Many nature walks with time to take pictures, play and have a picnic.
+nature walks with time to take pictures, play and have a picnic.
 Once we invited another homeschooling family and we spent 4 hours at the park.
 It was so much fun.
 While the children played, Moms got some much needed adult time.
-You can see some of the wonders of God's creations HERE.

-* Art Class - I am leading an art class once a month.
+Art Class - I am leading an art class once a month.
 This month we learned a few vocabulary words like still life, landscape and portrait.
 Then we learned what the elements of art are and we identified them by looking at the artwork around my house.
 The children got to paint a still life: a fruit bowl.
-Some of the useful websites I used to teach this class was: TeachKidsArt, AwesomeArtists and ProjectARTiculate.
-As well as the Unit Study All About Colors I purchased at Hearts and Trees.
+Some of the useful websites I used to teach this class was:

-* Reading Hour at our Public Library. - games, a story book, snack and just fellowship.
+Reading Hour at our Public Library. - games, a story book, snack and just fellowship.
 We checked out a lot of NEW books that the library had just got in. :) Find out the activities going on at your library and make a point to participate.

 * We colored some Shamrock with crayons then painted them in black paint.
 Such a cool effect.
-Another project from I love to Paint!
+Another project from

 * We build raised beds to plant a garden.
 DH cut and screwed boards together.
 The children and I tried to help.
 We also sprouted seeds, planted tomatoes, transplanted some indoor herbs to the garden.
-Planted collard greens and squash.
+Planted collard greens and squash

 * We visited a friend's farm.
 We were able to see a horse being shod.
 The children played with the chickens, fed the llamas, goats and pigs; they rode the horses and just played to their hearts content.